Gankra/abi-cafe/README.md

 ## Implementations

+"ABI Implementations" refer to a specific compiler or language which claims to implement some ABIs.
+The currently supported AbiImpls are:

 * System rustc (via your PATH)
-* System C (via the CC crate, which can also grab a local msvc)
+* System cc (via the CC crate, which can also grab a local msvc)

 We automatically test both "Rust calls C" and "C calls Rust".

 In theory other implementations aren't *too bad* to add.
 You just need to:

-* Add an implementation of abis::Abi
+* Add an implementation of abis::AbiImpl
-    * Specify the name/extension of the impl
+    * Specify the name and source-file extension
+    * Specify supported calling conventions
     * Specify how to generate a caller from a signature
     * Specify how to generate a callee from a signature
     * Specify how to compile a source file to a static lib